 Auto maintenance.
 April is National Car Care Month, when some stores and auto shops may have specials on parts and maintenance package.
 In any case, spring is a good time to get your car ready for warmer weather and summer road trips.
 Here are some basic maintenance tasks: change oil, replace filters and windshield wipers, service the cooling system, and check fluids, belts, and tires.
-Here are more summer car care tips from AAA.
+Find more summer car care tips from AAA.
+You might also like:

 Discounted bare root trees and shrubs.
 While February is the best month for buying bare root plants (dormant plants ready for immediate planting during cooler weather), you might find leftovers now in area nurseries at a discount.
 If the plant stems look strong and the plant does not seem withered, it can be a good buy.
 Just make sure to transplant immediately and water carefully to ensure your bargain grows into a healthy, thriving purchase.

 Discounted vacuums are another best buy in spring as people get into spring cleaning mode.
 New models come out in June, so it’s a good time to find deals on top brands such as Dyson, Shark, Kenmore, Miele, and Roomba.
 Black Friday usually sees better deals.
 But it’s easy to comparison shop online.
 So whether you are looking for a hand vacuum, robotic vacuum, portable stick model, or full scale work horse, April is a good month to consider a vacuum purchase.